-In these cases, OPTN/UNOS Policy 1.2: Definitions defined this as "listing for transplant or the need for dialysis in kidney donors" but did not specify acute versus chronic dialysis.
+In these cases, OPTN Policy 1.2: Definitions defined "loss of native organ function" as "listing for transplant or the need for dialysis in kidney donors" but did not specify acute versus chronic dialysis.

 - 2) The living donor follow-up form (LDF) in TIEDI (Policy 18.5.A: Reporting Requirements after Living Kidney Donation) queries centers about related clinical events at 6 months, 1 year, and 2 years post-donation.
 Among the choices are:

 - "5.
 Kidney complications"

 - "6.
-Maintenance dialysis."
+Maintenance dialysis"

 - Under choice "5.
 Kidney complications" are the options:

 - "Added to UNOS TX candidate waiting list."

 - o "Other, specify."